radenvodka/Hunting-Tools/README.md

 [One-liner Bug Bounty](https://github.com/dwisiswant0/awesome-oneliner-bugbounty) - A collection of awesome one-liner scripts especially for bug bounty.

 [bugbounty-cheatsheet](https://github.com/EdOverflow/bugbounty-cheatsheet) - A list of interesting payloads, tips and tricks for bug bounty hunters.

+# Contribution

+You can make a pull request.